-- There were arrangements for planning and monitoring the number and mix of staff needed. - Staff understood their responsibilities to manage emergencies and to recognise those in need of urgent medical attention. - Staff were suitably trained in emergency procedures and the practice had an automated external defibrillator (AED) to deal with relevant medical emergencies as well as adrenaline to deal with anaphylactic shock and oxygen which is considered essential in dealing with certain medical emergencies (such as acute exacerbation of asthma and other causes of hypoxaemia). - Staff were aware of the signs and symptoms of sepsis.
+- There were arrangements for planning and monitoring the number and mix of staff needed. - Staff understood their responsibilities to manage emergencies and to recognise those in need of urgent medical attention. - Staff were suitably trained in emergency procedures and the practice had an automated external defibrillator (AED) to deal with relevant medical emergencies as well as medicines to deal with anaphylactic shock. - Staff were aware of the signs and symptoms of sepsis.
 If they suspected a patient had sepsis they would arrange for immediate transfer to the local acute NHS trust. - Staff had received annual basic life support training. - The service had a comprehensive business continuity plan for major incidents such as power failure or building damage. - There were appropriate indemnity arrangements in place to cover potential liabilities. - We saw evidence that electrical equipment was checked to ensure it was safe to use and was in good working order.